 Code K3.
 Gross income sourced at partner level.
 Although all this income reported has been apportioned to foreign source categories of income, you must nevertheless determine whether the income being reported is U.S. source income or foreign source income.
 See the Instructions for Form 1116 for the rules to source the income reported to you.
-Enter only foreign source income on lines 1 and 3d of Form(s) 1116.
+Enter only foreign source income on lines 1a and 3d of Form 1116.
 A separate Form 1116 or 1118 is required for each foreign source category of income.
 Do not include income that you determined to be U.S. source income.

 Codes K4(a) Through K4(c).
 Foreign gross income sourced at partnership level.
 The following types of income have already been sourced for you by the partnership.
-Include these amounts on lines 1 and 3d of the applicable Forms 1116 (that is, the Forms 1116 for each category of income provided to you).
+Include these amounts on lines 1a and 3d of the applicable Form 1116 (that is, the Form 1116 for each category of income provided to you).

 - Code K4(a).
-Passive foreign source income. - Code K4(b).
-Listed foreign categories of income. - Code K4(c).
-General limitation foreign source income.
+Passive category foreign source income. - Code K4(b).
+General category foreign source income. - Code K4(c).
+Other foreign source income.